 While Britain stalls the upcoming shit-show that is Brexit, the EU continue to move on their path towards a greener future.
-Without the influence of EU Law, how long do you think it will take for the Uk to catch up on to increasing threat of climate change?
+Without the influence of EU Law, how long do you think it will take for the Uk to catch up onto the increasing threat of climate change?
 You’d think 20 degrees in February would be enough to silence the critics?
 Don’t get me wrong, it felt amazing to bath in this weeks sunshine and it did break me out of a little winter depression, but for our migratory birds, butterflies, moths and early emerging plants, if this weather takes a turn back to the depths of winter (which it could very well do), it could spell disaster for this years spring breeding season.

 The EU just voted to completely ban single use plastics such as straws, cutlery and tea stirrers.
 It’s something I’ve been hoping we would do also, but now… Brexit, the ‘power’ is back in our own hands, this includes our own environmental laws.
 Do you think we’ll set an example to the world and forge our own green path?
 So long as the Tory Government stay in power, I think we’ll do quite the opposite.
 I predict that we’ll be in such a financial mess post-brexit, that the government will consider further exploitation of our natural resources in order to make fast money.